The 5,000-year history of interest rates shows just how historically low US rates are right now

-Virtually all market watchers expect the Federal Reserve to raise its benchmark interest rate on Wednesday by 25 basis points to a range of 0.50% to 0.75% from the current range of 0.25% to 0.50%.
+The Federal Reserve continues to keep its benchmark interest rate target pegged to a range of 0.25% to 0.50%.

-Citing a speech by Bank of England Chief Economist Andy Haldane, Bank of America Merrill Lynch’s Michael Hartnett and his team previously shared the chart below, which shows just how low today’s rates are relative to other times in history.
+Citing a speech by Bank of England chief economist Andy Haldane, Bank of America Merrill Lynch’s Michael Hartnett and his team previously shared the following chart, which shows just how low today’s rates are relative to other times in history:

 - Babylon, Code of Hammurabi, 1772 BC: codified earlier Sumerian custom of 20%.